 Write Down Exactly How You Plan To Achieve Your Resolutions

 Having a plan is essential for your success.
-Saying you want to “lose weight” or “exercise more” aren’t setting down concrete goals.
+Saying you want to “lose weight” or “exercise more” is not setting down concrete goals.
 If you want to stick to healthy New Year’s resolutions, you need to be specific about how you plan to achieve them.
 If your resolution is to be more active, make a plan for how, when, and where you are going to exercise.
 For example, “Take a 30-minute walk Monday, Wednesday, and Friday at Chicago Lakefront Trail.”

 Tangible steps make achieving your goal real, and not just something you say will do every year, and never do.
 The sooner you quantify your goals, the sooner you begin to wrap your arms around them and get to work achieving them.
 Once you have your plan, write it down.
-Studies show that writing down our goals and aspirations increase the odds of us achieving them.
+Studies show that writing down our goals and aspirations increases the odds of us achieving them.
 So put pen to paper to help hold yourself accountable.

 Bounce Back From Setbacks

 Research has found that people give up on their goals when they experience setbacks or failure.
-The worst thing we can do when we slip up is allow it to break us down, and force us to give up trying altogether.
+The worst thing we can do when we slip up allows it to break us down, and force us to give up trying altogether.
 With most goals we set, you’ll benefit even when doing less than you’d like to do.
 Any progress is always better than none.
-A missed goal or lapse in judgment is no reason to give up entirely; instead, we should use this moment as a way to learn and grow.
+A missed goal or lapse in judgment is no reason to give up entirely.
+Instead, we should use this moment as a way to learn and grow.
 Everyone has ups and downs; resolve to recover from your mistakes and get back on track.
 Recognizing the slip-up and addressing it head-on, and forgiving ourselves for allowing it to happen are critical steps in moving past a resolution speed bump.